In addition to extensive

 alertness and focus.

-bacopa, ginkgo biloba, ginseng, mucuna pruriens extract, and reishi.
+bacopa, ginkgo biloba extract, ginseng, mucuna pruriens extract, and reishi.
 The

 carnosine, choline, DMAE, inositol, methylcobalamin, pantothenic acid,